wiredcondor/iOS-Calendar-Infinite-Scrolling/README.md

 (so to speak; multiplication and division...)

-Code is not clean and some file is not used. for example PSHEvent..... file is not used.
+Code is not clean and some file is not used. for example PSHEvent..... files are not used.

 I will add english comments and code documentation.